Stabilizing a Queue Subject to Action-Dependent Server Performance: Introduction

 \subsection{Related Literature}

+The stability of queueing systems has been studied extensively \cite{BaccelliBremaud, El-Taha99, MeynTweedie, Dai20}, and there exists a large volume of literature.
+Earlier studies of queueing systems with time-varying parameters date back to the studies by Conway and Maxwell \cite{ConwayMaxwell62}, Jackson~\cite{Jackson63}, Yadin an Naor \cite{Yadin63}, Gupta~\cite{Gupta67} and Harris~\cite{Harris67}.
+A summary of earlier studies on queues with state-dependent parameters can be found in \cite{Dshalalow} and references therein.
+The manuscript \cite{El-Taha99} discusses {\em rate stability}, which is different from the usual definition of stability in stochastic literature, and proves that if the conditional output rate of the server when the queue size is sufficiently large exceeds the input rate, the system is rate stable.

-There exists a large volume of literature on queueing systems with time-varying service rate.
-In particular, with the rapid growth of wireless networks, there has been much interest in understanding and designing efficient scheduling policies with time-varying channel conditions that affect the probability of successful transmissions~\cite{Agrawal02, Andrews04, Borst05}.
+In addition, with the rapid growth of wireless networks, there has been much interest in understanding and designing efficient scheduler policies with time-varying channel conditions that affect the probability of successful transmissions~\cite{Agrawal02, Andrews04, Borst05}.
+Many studies focus on designing throughput optimal scheduler policies that can stabilize the system for any arrival rate (vector) that lies in the stability region (e.g., \cite{Andrews04, Ren2004Optimal-transmi, Tassiulas1992Stability-prope}).

-There are different formulations researchers considered for designing sound scheduling policies.
-For example, some adopted an optimization framework in which the objective is to maximize the aggregate utility of flows/users (e.g., \cite{Agrawal01, Agrawal02, Hou10, Liu06}).
-This approach allows the designers to carry out the trade-off between the aggregate throughout and fairness among flows/users.

-Another line of research, which is more relevant to our study, focused on designing throughput optimal schedulers that can stabilize the system for any arrival rate (vector) that lies in the stability region (e.g., \cite{Andrews04, Ren04, Tass92}).
 However, there is a major difference between these studies and our study.
 In wireless networks, channel conditions and probability of successful transmission/decoding vary independently of the scheduling decisions chosen by the scheduler.
-In other words, the scheduler (together with the physical layer schemes) attempts to cope with or take advantage of time-varying channel conditions, which are beyond the control of resource managers and are not affected by scheduling decisions.
 In our study, on the other hand, the probability of successfully completing a task within an epoch depends on the past history of scheduling decisions.
 Consequently, the current scheduling decision affects the future efficiency of the server.